dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/custom-error-handling-and-error-logging-with-suave.md

 <pre><code>type ErrorHandler = Exception -&gt; String -&gt; HttpContext -&gt; WebPart</code></pre>

-In other words we can declare a new error handler and configure it like this:
+In other words you can declare a new error handler and configure it like this:

 <pre><code>let customErrorHandler ex msg ctx =
     INTERNAL_ERROR (&quot;Custom error handler: &quot; + msg) ctx